Kryil/AI4149/backend/doc/protocol.md

  - Game Speed (i.e. how many milliseconds per tick)
  - Player and Opponent Factions (if we decide to implement more than one)

+### Player commands

+  - Select where the factory builds the new unit